mobilecoinfoundation/mcips/text/0067-populating-block-timestamps.md

 # Summary
 [summary]: #summary

-A way for consenus nodes to agree on the value that goes into the block timestamp field.
+A way for consensus nodes to agree on the value that goes into the block timestamp field.

 # Motivation